-Loading Ramp: A single runner is a simple and affordable way to safely load your bike into your truck.
-Ensure the ramp is rated for your motorcycle’s weight and is long enough to accommodate the bike’s wheelbase and ground clearance, along with the height of the truck’s tailgate.
+A single runner dirt bike ramp is a simple and affordable way to safely load your bike into your truck.
+Ensure the ramp is rated for your bike’s weight and is long enough to accommodate its wheelbase and ground clearance, along with the height of the truck’s tailgate.
 Use our motorcycle ramp calculator to help with the math.

-Motorcycle Tie-Down Straps: Use tie-downs that are rated with a working load limit strong enough for your setup.
+Use tie-down straps that are rated with a working load limit strong enough for your setup.
 Ratchet-style, cam buckles, or snap hooks work well for getting a taut fit.

 The loading process is highly manageable if you follow the proper steps to minimize the risks: